jptacek/JPtacek.com/src/documents/2014/05/angularJS-intro-to-directives/index.html.md

 this.
 All of that to say this, you are best clicking on a single article so you can see the pages in action.

 On the AngularJS [homepage](https://angularjs.org/) you see the claim that Angular is "HTML Enhanced for Web Apps!".
 What does this actually mean though?
+For me it means directives, which allow us to extend HTML and create new HTML markup.
+Let us pretend and call it our own HTML 6.

 ![AngularJS HomePage](htmlEnhanced.png)